soarlab/maline/README.md

 To execute the apps and get their execution logs, run the following:

     maline.sh -c 55432 -b 55184 -s 13234 -f apk-list-file -e -d maline-android-19

+# Copyright

+**maline** is a free software framework licensed under the terms of the GNU Affero General Public License, version 3 or (at your option) any later version.
+You can find the text of the license in COPYING.

+To the extent possible under law, Marko Dimjašević has waived all copyright and related or neighboring rights to this README ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).